naresh9448/Mysampleprojects/Pedicle screw IFU.md

 2. **Exposure:** Perform a midline incision and expose the posterior elements of the affected vertebrae.
 3. **Pedicle Preparation:** Identify and prepare the pedicle entry points using an awl and pedicle probe.
 4. **Screw Insertion:** Insert the appropriate size SpineFix™ pedicle screws into the prepared pedicles under fluoroscopic guidance.
-5. **Rod Contouring and Placement:** Contour the rod as needed and insert into the screw heads.
+5. **Rod Contouring and Placement:** Contour the rod as needed and insert it into the screw heads.
 6. **Set Screw Application:** Secure the rod by tightening the set screws to the recommended torque.
 7. **Final Tightening:** Confirm alignment and perform final tightening of all connections.
 8. **Closure:** Irrigate the wound and close in layers per standard surgical practice.